GeekTrainer/learn-vue/m08-components-props/includes/3-props.md

 ...
 ```

-To generate a specific case for use of the `berth` property within our `component` we can create a custom data property that is specific to our needs.
-We can accomplish this in our **FoodPres.js** file by defining a `computed` property.
+To generate a specific case for use of the `berth` property within this particular `component` we can create a custom data property that is specific to our needs.
+We will accomplish this by defining a `computed` property in our **FoodPrefs.js** file.
 - Add `roomService` as a `computed` property below the comment that reads `//TODO: Add computed property`.
   - if `berth` is set to `true`, return the text string 'No charge'
   - else, return the text string '$24.99'